jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 I’d not built a web scraper before, but it seemed like something a front end dev could figure out in an evening.

-The bus bookings are made with popular online booking system Trybooking.
+The bus bookings were made with an online booking system called Trybooking.
 From googling, I knew they had an API that needed authentication with a API key, so my first thought was that perhaps the key was sent in a query string or a cookie I could find in inspector dev tools.

 When I scanned the network tab I found a fetch request with a name matching the number in the Trybooking url.
 The request url included the terms "calendar session times" which sounded like a winner!